Memorandum D19-10-3: Administration of the Export and Import Permits Act (Exportations)

 Means

-Means such member of the Queen’s Privy Council for Canada as is designated by the Governor in Council as the Minister for the purposes of the Act;
+- Means such member of the King’s Privy Council for Canada as is designated by the Governor in Council as the Minister for the purposes of the Act;

 Export control

-5. An application for an export permit must be filed with GAC.
-Export permit applications for strategic and military goods and technology, as well as logs, are requested online using the Export Controls Online (EXCOL) system.
+3. An application for an export permit must be filed with GAC.
+Export permit applications for strategic and military goods and technology, as well as logs, are requested online using the New Export Controls Online (NEXCOL) system.

-6. Export permit applications for the majority of non-strategic goods controlled under Group 5 of the Export Control List as well as import permit applications for certain strategic goods, are requested online using the Export and Import Controls System (EICS).
-The exception to this is certain forest products falling under Item 5101 of the Export Control List, which are processed in EXCOL.
+4. Export permit applications for the majority of non-strategic goods controlled under Group 5 of the Export Control List as well as import permit applications for certain strategic goods, are requested online using the Export and Import Controls System (NEICS).
+The exception to this is certain forest products falling under Item 5101 of the Export Control List, which are processed in NEXCOL.
 Export permits are typically issued in electronic form and can be printed by the exporter.

 Controlled goods moving in transit from the U.S. through Canada